complexico/vrosenberg1878/README.md

 ## Overview

 The current work in this repository is XML-tagging the relevant words (with their respective languages and German gloss) in the unstructured OCR output.
-The tagging is used to processed the OCR into a tibble/table.
+The tagging is used to processed the OCR into a tibble/table (also work-in-progress).